Applying to Purchase: it’s time to step up.

 - Audition Cost - non-refundable $60 audition fee and $5 SlideRoom fee

-Online audition registration for the BFA Dance program will open October 2018 in our SlideRoom portal.
+Online audition registration for the BFA Dance program will open October 2019.
 To register for an audition you must first submit an application to the college for the BFA Dance program.
 Only applicants to the college for the BFA Dance program will be able to register for an audition.
 Applicants will be emailed the audition registration instructions.
 The non-refundable audition fee of $60.00 plus the $5.00 SlideRoom submission fee must be submitted online at the time of your audition submissions.

 Please do not call the Conservatory to schedule an audition.
 All auditions are scheduled online.